skane88/simplebeam/README.md

 This is primarily intended to be a proof of concept package for me - at this point it is not a robust means for doing your engineering analysis.
 This may change as the package develops.

 # Disclaimer
 While all efforts have been made to ensure that the appropriate engineering theories etc. have been implemented correctly, it is the user's responsibilty to ensure that all output is correct.
 In particular, users should be familiar with basic structural mechanics and standard engineering practices.

-For example, doing independent checks of tools you take from unknown authors on the internet.
+For example, you should be doing independent checks of tools you take from unknown authors on the internet.

 # Installation